Philip Francis (politician): Political career

 The death of Monson in 1776, and of Clavering in the following year, made Hastings again supreme in the council.
 But a dispute with Francis, more than usually embittered, led in August 1780 to a minute being delivered to the council board by Hastings, in which he stated that he judged of the public conduct of Mr Francis by his experience of his private, which he had found to be "void of truth and honor"; such an opinion was aggravated by the various affairs Francis had during his stay in Calcutta, including one with Catherine Grand.
 A duel was the consequence, in which Francis received a dangerous wound.

+The duel between Warren Hastings and Phillip Francis took place in the early hours of 17 August 1780 on the western edge of one of Hastings' summer houses in Calcutta.
+The two duellists, accompanied by their seconds, stood 14 paces apart with their pistols at the ready.
+It was at this point, Hastings' second noted, that 'both gentlemen were unacquainted with the modes usually observed on these occasions', in that Francis and Hastings were unfamiliar with how to operate their pistols.
+Francis stated he had never fired one in his life, while Hastings said he could only remember doing so once.
+As a result, both had to have their weapons loaded for them by their seconds and Francis had to borrow both a ball and a primer from Hastings, who then allowed Francis the first shot.
+Francis, with some uncertainty, fired his pistol several times without success, his second again having to intervene.
+Eventually, Francis' pistol did fire at Hastings but missed, leaving his opponent unscathed.
+Following this, Hastings fired at Francis and pierced his right side.
+With Francis lying on the ground, the two then joined hands and expressed regret towards what had happened.

-Though his recovery was rapid and complete, he did not choose to prolong his stay abroad.
+Though Francis' recovery was rapid and complete, he did not choose to prolong his stay abroad.
 He arrived in England in October 1781, and was received with little favour.